twhi/bank-statement-categoriser/README.md

    `pip install -r requirements.txt`

 ## Usage
+Once you have completed the above steps, call `main.py` to start the program (your virtual environment will need to be active).
 This tool has 2 main modes of operation:
 ### Train model
 To train a new Machine Learning model, you will need to provide training data to the program.
 The training data itself needs to be CSV format and must contain the 2 following columns (it can contain more, but these will be ignored):
 1. 'Description' - this column will contain the transaction description as per your bank statement